Dyscalculia at a UK university: one student's story

 One student's experience of applying to uni with dyscalculia

-Isabella is a third year student at the University of Brighton, who has dyscalculia, dyslexia, and dyspraxia.
-We asked Isabella about her experiences with dyscalculia in particular, and what the university application process and study experience has been like.
+Isabella is a third-year student at the University of Brighton.
+She has dyscalculia, dyslexia, and dyspraxia.
+We asked her about her experience with dyscalculia in particular, from applying to university to studying.

 What is dyscalculia?